srikredd/srikredd-SpringBoot-MicroService-Application-DevSecOps/README.md

 ### 1. Spring Boot Microservices

 - Clone this repository to your local machine.
-- Navigate to the `microservices` directory.
+- Navigate to the `SpringBoot-MicroService-Application-DevSecOps` directory.
 - Follow the README instructions in each microservice directory for setup.

 ### 2. DockerFile for Each Microservice